specop0/LocalRestServer/README.md

-# REST server to use in local environment
+# local JSON database with REST server to use in local environment

 REST server to load & save JSON data.
 Data is saved in a JSON file at shutdown.